History of United States antitrust law: Antitrust under Roosevelt and Taft

-Public opinion was angry with inflation and reformers blamed the trusts and expected that breakups would reduce prices and make the voters happy.
-Actually, Standard Oil had steadily lowered the price of many oil products for 20 years.
-After the breakup prices to consumers went up, as the replacement firms lost the size efficiency of the trust.
-If, for example, five competing firms replaced one trust in a given market, then each had to advertise, and each had to hire new salespeople.
-The experienced staff was split up and new hires for sales and advertising had less experience and were likely not as efficient in identifying the products the customer needed.
-In terms of supplies and staff, the five new companies competed with each other and thus had to make higher bids to get the supplies and the staff.
-If 5 new companies were competing with each other where previously only one had dominated, then each of the 30 had to hire advertising teams; customers would be visited by five inexperienced salesmen instead of one experienced person who could better appreciate the customer's specific needs and how the trust could meet them.
-Efficiency down, expenses up, prices up.
-Wickersham discovered that trust busting meant higher prices for consumers.
-He told Taft, "the disintegrated companies of both the oil and tobacco trust are spending many times what was formerly spent by anyone in advertising in the newspapers."
-Wickersham realized the problem but Taft never did.
-He insisted that antitrust lawsuits continue to the end; 16 new cases were launched in the last 2 months of the Taft administration.
+Public opinion became angry due to the subsequent inflation.
+Wickersham discovered that trust busting meant higher prices for consumers, telling Taft "the disintegrated companies of both the oil and tobacco trust are spending many times what was formerly spent by anyone in advertising in the newspapers."
+16 new cases were launched in the last 2 months of the Taft administration.

 Standard Oil

 The most notorious trust was the Standard Oil Company; John D. Rockefeller in the 1870s and 1880s had used economic threats against competitors and secret rebate deals with railroads to build a virtual monopoly in the oil business.
 Some minor competitors remained in business.
 The Federal government sued and in 1911 the Supreme Court agreed that in recent years (1900–1904) Standard had violated the Sherman Act (see Standard Oil Co. of New Jersey v.
 United States).
 It ordered the Justice Department to come up with a plan to break up the trust.
 It broke the monopoly into three dozen separate companies that competed with one another, including Standard Oil of New Jersey (later known as Exxon and now ExxonMobil), Standard Oil of Indiana (Amoco), Standard Oil Company of New York (Mobil, again, later merged with Exxon to form ExxonMobil), of California (Chevron), and so on.
-In approving the breakup the Supreme Court added the "rule of reason": not all big companies, and not all monopolies, are evil; and the courts (not the executive branch) are to make that decision.
-To be harmful, a trust had to somehow damage the economic environment of its competitors.
+In approving the breakup, the Supreme Court added the "rule of reason" -- not all big companies or monopolies are evil, and the courts (not the executive branch) are to make that determination.
+To be harmful, a trust had to damage the economic environment of its competitors.